Luos-io/Documentation/electronic-use.md

 # General guide to Luos electronic boards

-Luos Robotics provides simple electronic boards to start prototyping using Luos modular technology.
+Luos provides simple electronic boards to start prototyping using Luos modular technology.
 This guide contains all the basic notions you will need to use Luos electronic boards.